 Total skill usage: If a team has a score 1.5 on skill four (based on the sum of member scores) and is assigned a task that uses skill four, then the skill usage for the task is 1.5.
 The total skill usage on a particular day is the sum of skill usage over all teams and all assigned tasks.
 The average, daily total skill usage is averaged across the 180 days.

 Balance Gap: We do not require that all teams receive exactly the same number of tasks.
 The balance gap on a particular day is the difference between the maximum total task assignment and the minimum total task assignment across teams.
 The average, daily balance gap is averaged across the 180 days.

+Our task assignment assumes that teams participate in all tasks assigned to them.
+However, the decision between task assignment methods should consider empirical participation rates when assigning additional tasks to teams.
+See “suggestions” and “summary” sections for further discussion.

 Assigning Tasks to Teams